 A lot more goes into owning a pool than filling up a hole with water and calling it a day!
 Your pool water requires chemical treatments to keep it clean and healthy.
-That’s where knowledge of pool chemistry comes into play.
-From the chemicals that go into the pool to keep the water clean and prevent algae buildup to understanding how to keep your pool at the proper pH, there’s a lot that goes into water chemistry.
+That’s where knowledge of swimming pool chemistry comes into play.
+From the chemicals that go into the pool to keep the water clean and prevent algae buildup to understanding how to keep your pool at the proper pH, a lot goes into balanced water chemistry.

 Below, I’ll explain the critical information you need to know to maintain your pool’s chemistry throughout the year.
 So, let’s get straight to it with some basic terminology and the recommended chemical levels for your pool chemistry.

 Pool sanitizers simply won’t work correctly if your pool’s pH level is out of whack.
 Chlorine and other sanitizers only remain effective within a specific pH range.
 Too high, and they won’t be able to kill germs like they’re supposed to.
 Too low, and they could cause harmful reactions that damage your pool.

-How do you maintain the proper pH level for your pool?
-The best thing you can do for your pool is to get into the habit of testing its chemical and pH levels routinely (every day and before and after each use of the pool is best).
+So how do you maintain the proper pH level for your pool?
+The best thing you can do for your pool is to test its chemical and pH levels routinely (every day and before and after each use of the pool is best).

-If pH levels are too high, you need to add an acid, like hydrochloric acid, to bring the number down.
+If pH levels are too high, you need to add an acid, like hydrochloric acid or muriatic acid, to bring the number down.
 Low pH levels need an alkaline boost with a substance like sodium carbonate to get the water within the ideal range.
 You can use test strips to get a quick reading and my calculator to figure out how many chemicals you need to adjust your pool’s pH level.

 Alkalinity is essentially your pool’s ability to resist a change in the pH level.
 The higher the pH level of your pool’s water, the more alkaline it is.
 The ideal pH range leans slightly toward being more alkaline than acidic, which keeps it comfortable on swimmers’ skin and eyes.
 Balancing your alkalinity along with your pH level is a great way to ensure your pool stays safe for swimmers.
 However, too much alkalinity can cause excess calcium deposits, or scale, to form in the pool, which leads to murky, unsightly, and unsafe water.
 You can read my article on removing calcium deposits from your pool for more.
 Shoot for 80 ppm to 120 ppm.
-If your alkalinity is below 80 ppm, consider shocking your pool (more on that below) or adding sodium bicarbonate (use our alkalinity calculator to help).
+If your alkalinity is below 80 ppm, consider shocking your pool (more on that below) or adding sodium bicarbonate (baking soda).
+Check out my alkalinity calculator to help.

-That’s why it’s crucial to not just check the pH of your water but also its total alkalinity – they have an important relationship in your pool.
+It’s crucial to check not just the pH of your water but also its total alkalinity – they have an important relationship in your pool.
 There are testing strips available that test only the alkalinity of the water rather than the overall pH.
 It’s best to use them in addition to pH testing strips.

 Your pool chemicals, when properly maintained, can help control the pH level of the water.
 Sometimes, you’ll need the help of another substance to lower or raise the pH to the proper range.
-Hydrochloric acid, also known as muriatic acid, helps reduce extremely high pH levels.
+Muriatic acid (a milder version of hydrochloric acid) helps reduce extremely high pH levels.
 While slower, sodium bisulfate is also an alternative to lower pH.

 Although many people prefer to swim in what they’d describe as “soft” pool water, water that’s too soft may not have enough calcium in it.
 Calcium hardness is essential to maintain water cleanliness and optimal pool plumbing and component operation.

-Ideally, you want your pool’s calcium hardness to stay in the range of 175 to 275 ppm.
+Ideally, you want your pool’s calcium hardness levels to stay in the range of 175 to 275 ppm.
 If you have a plaster pool, aim for 200-275 ppm.
 For fiberglass or vinyl liner pools, target 175-225 ppm.
 High calcium hardness can cloud your water with calcium deposits, clog your filter, and leave buildup on piping or pool equipment and accessories.
 Low calcium hardness leads to the breakdown of pool concrete, grout, plaster, and other materials used to keep your pool working and looking great for years to come.

 Your pool’s pH level can affect calcium hardness, but so can the water you use to fill it.
 Some areas have an exceptionally high calcium content in tap or well water.
-No matter what water you use, it’s necessary to test calcium hardness along with pH and adjust if necessary.
+No matter what water you use, it’s necessary to test calcium hardness and pH and adjust if necessary.
 Calcium chloride is used to get your calcium hardness levels in your pool within range.
 You can use my calcium hardness calculator to determine how much to add.

 To keep your pool clean, contaminant-free, and healthy to swim in, you need to use sanitizing chemicals.
-Although most people have heard of using chlorine for sanitization, there are a few others that can also do the trick.
+Although most people have heard of using chlorine for sanitization, a few other chemicals can also do the trick.

 Stabilized vs. Unstabilized Chlorine

-Stabilized chlorine, on the other hand, includes cyanuric acid, which allows it to resist the rays of the sun and stay in the pool longer, which is ideal for outdoor pools.
+Stabilized chlorine, on the other hand, includes cyanuric acid, which allows it to resist the sun’s rays and stay in the pool longer, which is ideal for outdoor pools.
 The problem with cyanuric acid is that it can affect how chlorine works, making it take longer to kill bacteria and potentially causing it to be ineffective.
 Once again, if you’re looking at chlorine and it doesn’t say “stabilized” on the label, look for trichlor or dichlor in the ingredients list – that means it is stabilized.

 Chloramines are byproducts of chlorine mixed with bodily fluids that linger in your pool as chlorine dissipates.
 When your pool gets dirty with debris, sweat, oil, or urine, chlorine molecules bind with the contaminant, cleaning the water.
 But, when the chlorine binds with the contaminant, chloramines are formed.
 This byproduct does not help to sanitize your pool water and can be harmful and irritating to you and anyone else who swims in your pool.
 Chloramines can cause red, painful eyes, dry, itchy skin, and even digestive problems.

 In a properly managed pool, you won’t be able to smell the tell-tale pool smell from chloramines that most people think is chlorine.
 When you treat your pool with enough chlorine and keep it properly maintained and sanitized, you shouldn’t smell the strong odor of chloramines.
 Calcium hypochlorite can also help eliminate these (not to be confused with sodium hypochlorite).

-Bromine is one alternative to chlorine that’s popular for its ability to disinfect water while remaining stable at high temperatures.
-If you prefer warmer pool water than most, bromine can be an excellent option.
-It also works well in hot tubs for this reason.
+Bromine is a popular alternative to chlorine for its ability to disinfect water while remaining stable at high temperatures.
+If you prefer warmer pool water, bromine can be an excellent option.
+It is commonly used in hot tubs for this reason.

 Like chlorine, bromine produces byproducts called bromamines when it combines with ammonia.
 Bromamines will reduce the effectiveness of bromine as they multiply, so again, proper treatment is key.

 Some pool owners choose biguanide to sanitize their pools.
 This substance is chlorine and bromine-free, so many consider it a safer alternative to chemicals.
 Biguanide pools are excellent for swimmers with sensitivities to chlorine.
 Biguanide attaches itself to the cell membranes of intruding pool cells and eventually kills them, causing them to get picked up by the pool filter.

 Mineral sanitizers use naturally-occurring metals to keep pools clean.
 Most mineral sanitizers use silver, copper, zinc, or a mixture of the three.